Hoosat-Oy/htndx/README.md

 ### Data Storage

-KDX stores it's configuration file as `~/.kdx/config.json`.
+HTNDX stores it's configuration file as `~/.htndx/config.json`.
 Each configured process data is stored in `<datadir>/<process-type>-<process-identifier>` where `datadir` is a user-configurable location.
-The default `datadir` location is `~/.kdx/data/`.
-For example, `kaspad` process with identifier `kd0` will be stored in `~/.kdx/data/kaspad-kd0/` and it's logs in `~/.kdx/data/kaspad-kd0/logs/kaspad.log`
+The default `datadir` location is `~/.htndx/data/`.
+For example, `htnd` process with identifier `kd0` will be stored in `~/.htndx/data/htnd-kd0/` and it's logs in `~/.htndx/data/htnd-kd0/logs/htnd.log`

-### Kaspa Binaries
+### Hoosat Network Binaries

-KDX can run Kaspa from 2 locations - an integrated `bin` folder that is included with KDX redistributables and `~/.kdx/bin` folder that is created during the Kaspa build process.
+HTNDX can run Hoosat Network from 2 locations - an integrated `bin` folder that is included with HTNDX redistributables and `~/.htndx/bin` folder that is created during the Hoosat Network build process.

-## KDX Console
+## HTNDX Console

-KDX Console provides following functionality:
+HTNDX Console provides following functionality:
 - Upgrading kasparov using `migrate` command
 - `start` and `stop` controls stack runtime
-- Kaspad RPC command execution
+- Hoosat Networkd RPC command execution
-- Use of test wallet app (KDX auto-configures kasparov address)
+- Use of test wallet app (HTNDX auto-configures kasparov address)
-- Rebuilding Kaspa software stack from within the console
+- Rebuilding Hoosat Network software stack from within the console

-### Using Kaspad RPC
+### Using Hoosat Networkd RPC

-Kaspad RPC can be accessed via KDX Console using the process identifier.
+Hoosat Networkd RPC can be accessed via HTNDX Console using the process identifier.
 For example:
 ```
 $ kd0 help
 $ kd0 getinfo